Webstep/StatoilCCoreKaggle/README.md

 ## Getting started

-This repository provides two solutions for setting up your environment: docker or local environment configuration.
+This repository provides two solutions for setting up your environment:
+    1) docker or,
+    2) local environment configuration

 We recommend using docker because we will kept our latest environments up-to-date within the Dockerfiles.

 #### Option 1) Docker:
 Dockerfile(s) are found in `./docker`:

     * CPU: milesg-cpu-Dockerfile
     * GPU: milesg-Dockerfile

 If you are building the image for the first time, cd into the main directory of this repo and in your terminal execute either,

     (CPU) `docker-compose --file docker-compose-cpu.yml up`

     (GPU) `docker-compose up`